 milestone-2008

-This commentary was written about 15 years ago shortly after playing a truly magical Gold Label Elektra pressing in an early shootout.
+This commentary was written in 2008, shortly after playing an amazingly magical Gold Label pressing in a shootout.

 My favorite of the first three Doors album, Waiting for the Sun is imbued with more mystery and lyricism than previous efforts.
 The album shows them maturing as a band, smoking large amounts of pot and preparing for the wild ride of their next opus, the ambitious, controversial The Soft Parade.